- This course will enhance and develop your image interpretation skills and support you into an independent reporting role

 - Address a local and national need to improve reporting turn-around times thus improving the patient experience and patient outcomes

 This programme provides the educational structure to gain the knowledge and skills required to undertake an independent reporting role.
-The programme works together with the workplace to develop your independent reporting skills.
+It works together with the workplace to develop your independent reporting skills.

 This programme is unique in that it incorporates all four pillars of advanced practice (Expert Clinical Practice, Education, Research and Leadership and management) into the module and assessment content.
 Therefore providing a solid foundation for students to build upon in order to fulfil the requirements of an advanced practice role.

-You will study one core common module titled ‘Fundamental Principles of Image Reporting’, topics will include
+You will study one core common module titled 'Fundamental Principles of Image Reporting', topics include:

 - The fundamental principles of producing clinical image reports - terminology, phraseology and structure

 - Ethical and legal implications of advanced practice with particular focus on the reporting on clinical images

 - The core functions required to achieve and maintain advanced practitioner status

 - Tools, methods and considerations for quality improvement in healthcare

 - Theory of teaching and mentoring, relevant to clinical practice